-The commands in this section configure ACLs based on hardware addresses, packet format, and Ethernet type.
+The commands in this section configure ingress ACLs based on hardware addresses, packet format, and Ethernet type.
 The ACLs can further specify optional IP and IPv6 addresses including protocol type and upper layer ports.
 To configure MAC ACLs, first create an access list containing the required permit or deny rules, and then bind the access list to one or more ports.

-Table 62: MAC ACL Commands
+Table 68: MAC ACL Commands

 Command Function Mode access-list mac Creates a MAC ACL and enters configuration mode GC permit, deny Filters packets matching a specified source and destination address, packet format, and Ethernet type.
 They can be further specified using optional IP and IPv6 addresses including protocol type and upper layer ports.
-MAC-ACL mac access-group Binds a MAC ACL to a port IC show mac access-group Shows port assignments for MAC ACLs PE show mac access-list Displays the rules for configured MAC ACLs PE access-list mac This command enters MAC ACL configuration mode.
+MAC-ACL mac access-group Binds a MAC ACL to a port IC access-list mac This command enters MAC ACL configuration mode.
 Rules can be added to filter packets matching a specified MAC source or destination address (i.e., physical layer address), or Ethernet protocol type.
 Rules can also be used to filter packets based on IPv4/v6 addresses, including Layer 4 ports and protocol types.
 Use the no form to remove the specified ACL.